Wimbledon 2023: Rohan Bopanna and Matthew Ebden make it to the men’s doubles quarter-final

 This was the second time the pair needed a third set tie-break to decide a match.
 In the opening round, they played the all-Argentine pair of Guillermo Duran and Tomas Etcheverry and came out 6-2, 6-7 (5), 7-6 (8) winners.
 The second round was a bit more straight-forward, as they beat British wildcard pair of Jacob Fearnley and Johannus Monday 7-5, 6-3.

-In the quarter-final, Bopanna and Ebden will face the Dutch team of Tallon Griekspoor and Bart Stevens.
+In the quarter-final, Bopanna and Ebden will face the Dutch pairing of Tallon Griekspoor and Bart Stevens.

 A win there will give Bopanna his first semi-final appearance at Wimbledon since 2015.